 Override a dependency license

-Using this sample, Qodana will detect only the
+Using this sample, you can tell Qodana to detect only the

 GPL-2.0-with-classpath-exception licenses for